I am a research scientist in the Human-Centered AI division at the Toyota Research Institute. This is my academic research page.

-I am a lecturer (assistant professor) in the Department of Psychology at Royal Holloway, University of London.
+I was formerly a lecturer (assistant professor) in the Department of Psychology at Royal Holloway, University of London.
 I received my PhD from Harvard University, where I was also affiliated with the Institute for Quantitative Social Science.

 Ph.D. in Psychology, 2019